jyn514/cohost-backup/README.md

 ./extract.ps1 jyn
 ```

+#### wait what does that mean where do i type that

 if you don't know what the `./` symbols mean, you can also right click the script in Windows Explorer and click 'Run with Powershell'; it will prompt you for your username.

+if that does nothing and exits, you likely have powershell scripts blocked (this is the default).
+do the following things:
+1. right click on the folder and click 'Open in Terminal'
+2. run `powershell.exe -noprofile -executionpolicy bypass -file .\extract.ps1`

 ### what does it do